Operation: Last Chance

 In 1978 he was invited to be the first director of the Simon Wiesenthal Center in Los Angeles, where he played a leading role in establishing the Center’s library and archives and was historical advisor for the Academy award-winning documentary Genocide.

-For the past twenty-nine years, he has played an increasingly important role in the worldwide efforts to find and help bring to justice Nazi war criminals.
+For the past thirty-seven years, he has played an increasingly important role in the worldwide efforts to find and help bring to justice Nazi war criminals.
 He began his career as a Nazi-hunter in 1980 when he was hired by the U.S. Justice Department’s Office of Special Investigations to be their sole researcher in Israel.
 During his six years in that capacity, his efforts assisted in the preparation of cases against numerous Nazi war criminals living in the United States.

 In 1986 his research uncovered the postwar escape of hundreds of Nazi war criminals to Australia, Canada, Great Britain and other countries, and he rejoined the Wiesenthal Center to coordinate its international efforts to bring Holocaust perpetrators to justice.
 These efforts have influenced the passage of special laws in Canada (1987), Australia (1989) and Great Britain (1991), which enable the prosecution in those countries of Nazi war criminals.